vnakayama/grade_eletronica/README.md

 # Courses Flowchart

-Use it live at: https://gremio-eci.github.io/grade
+Use it live at: https://vnakayama.github.io/grade/

+*Based on the Computer Engineering undergrad original flowchart: https://gremio-eci.github.io/grade/*

 Interactive flowchart to keep track of your progress throughout the courses you take in university.

-The example portrayed here is related to the Federal University of Rio de Janeiro's Computer Engineering undergrad.
+The example portrayed here is related to the Federal University of Rio de Janeiro's undergrad courses.

 ## Usage